All event regulations and entry forms are under the date of the event, on the Club Calendar.

 14. Competitors must stop at all standing Give Way and Stop signs.

-17. A Permit from the MSA Ltd will be obtained for each event.
+17. A Permit from the RACMSA Ltd will be obtained for each event.

 18. Penalties: 1 mark/minute - early or late at Time Control